SebastianMunozCodes/cs336-railway-booking-project/README.md

 ## Current Milestone

-### Part 2: Login Page - Due July 6
+### Part 2: Login/Logout Web Application - Due July 6

 For this checkpoint, the goal is to create a simple JSP web application that can:

 - Log in an already-created account
 - Read a username and password from a login page
-- Check the username and password against the MySQL database
+- Check the username and password against the MySQL database using JDBC
 - Display whether the user was successfully logged in
 - Log out a logged-in user
+- Prevent logged-out users from directly accessing the success page

-The login credentials can be inserted directly into the database for this checkpoint.
+The login credentials are inserted directly into the database for this checkpoint.

+## Part 2 Status

+The Part 2 login/logout flow has been implemented and tested locally with Eclipse, Apache Tomcat, MySQL, and JDBC.

+Tested flow:

+1. User enters login credentials on `index.jsp`
+2. `checkLoginDetails.jsp` checks the username/password against the `Customer` table
+3. Valid login redirects to `success.jsp`
+4. Logout redirects the user back to `index.jsp`
+5. Directly accessing `success.jsp` after logout redirects back to `index.jsp`

+## Test Credentials

+Use the following sample account for testing:

+Username: JOHN
+Password: 1234

+## Database Setup

+The project uses a local MySQL database named `railway_booking`.

+The current schema and sample data are located in the `sql/` folder.

+To create the database and insert sample users from the terminal:

+mysql -u root < sql/schema.sql
+mysql -u root < sql/sample_data.sql

+If your local MySQL `root` account uses a password, use:

+mysql -u root -p < sql/schema.sql
+mysql -u root -p < sql/sample_data.sql

+## JDBC Setup

+The MySQL Connector/J driver is included in:

+`src/main/webapp/WEB-INF/lib/mysql-connector-j-9.7.0.jar`

+This allows the JSP pages to connect to MySQL using JDBC.

+In `checkLoginDetails.jsp`, the database connection currently uses:

+String url = "jdbc:mysql://localhost:3306/railway_booking";
+String dbUser = "root";
+String dbPassword = "";

+If your local MySQL `root` account has a password, update `dbPassword` locally before running the project.

+Do not commit real personal database passwords to GitHub.

 ## Part 2 Submission Requirements